Carol Lambrino: Early life

 Carol Lambrino was born in Bucharest as son of Crown Prince Carol of Romania and his first wife, Zizi Lambrino.
 At the time of his birth he was registered with the name Mircea Grigore Carol Lambrino.
 He was named by his father after his youngest brother Prince Mircea of Romania who died in 1916.
 His grandfather King Ferdinand forced the annulment of his parents' marriage in January 1919 in the Supreme Court of Romania and Carol was born outside the 300-day period allowed to permit legitimacy, on 8 January 1920.
 The legality of the annulment has been questioned.

 After his birth, Carol and his mother were forced to leave Romania and settled in Paris.
-During his younger years and his reign, including during his personal dictatorship (1938–1940) when he held absolute power in Romania, King Carol II recognized his first-born Mircea Carol as a prince on several occasions.
+During his younger years and his reign, including during his personal dictatorship (1938–1940) when he held absolute power in Romania, King Carol II recognized the paternity of Mircea Carol on several ocassions.
 One of these situations was a letter published on the front page by the Romanian daily newspaper Epoca (17 January 1920).
-Signed by Crown Prince Carol, the document is a statement in which the future king recognized his paternity of Princess Ioana's baby.
+Signed by Crown Prince Carol, the document is a statement in which the future king recognized his paternity of Zizi Lambrino's baby.